marilynyi/marilynyi/README.md

 # hey!

 ## 🙋🏻‍♀️ **about me**
-- 💻 currently learning python and sql
+- currently learning python and sql
-- 👀 interested in machine learning and ai
+- interested in machine learning and ai

 ## 📚 self-study curriculum
-compiled the following self-study curriculum identified by:
+- compiled the following self-study curriculum identified by 📝 course, 📕 reading, and 🔐 coding practice
-- 📝 course
-- 📕 reading
-- 🔐 coding practice

-contents are subject to change as periodic assessments to personal learning pace are made.
+- contents are subject to change as resource ventures and periodic assessments to personal learning pace are made.

 ### ️▶️ **actively studying**
 - 📝 [100 days of code: python bootcamp](https://www.udemy.com/course/100-days-of-code/)